The Investigation Timesuck

 Cloud systems and containers may have changed or no longer exist when the investigation begins, creating impassable gaps to recover attack steps

-Spyderbat differs from existing approaches by identifying the causal connections between user sessions, processes, files, network connections, machines and containers into a stateful Operations Plane.
+Spyderbat differs from existing approaches by mapping causal connections between user sessions, processes, files, network connections, machines and containers across a stateful Operations Plane.
 This provides the groundwork for attack tracing.

 Extensible and easy-to-create, Spyderbat Flags are provided by Spyderbat and through community contribution.